 Color Stability.
 Exterior anodic coatings provide good stability to ultraviolet rays, do not chip or peel, and are easily repeatable.

 Ease of Maintenance.
 Scars and wear from fabrication, handling, installation, frequent surface dirt cleaning and usage are virtually non-existent.
-Rinsing or mild soap and water cleaning usually will retore an anodized surface to its original appearance.
+Rinsing or mild soap and water cleaning usually will restore an anodized surface to its original appearance.
 Mild abrasive cleaners can be used for more difficult deposits.

 Cost.
 A lower initial finishing cost combines with lower maintenance costs for greater long-term value.

 Health and Safety.
 Anodizing is a safe process that is not harmful to human health.
-An anodized finish is chemically stable, will not decompose; is non-toxic; and is heat-resistant to the melting point of aluminum (1,221 degress F.)
+An anodized finish is chemically stable, will not decompose; is non-toxic; and is heat-resistant to the melting point of aluminum (1,221 degrees F.)

 Environmental Advantages of Anodizing.
 In contrast to anodizing, coatings – paint for example – can dramatically reduce the ability to recycle the aluminum and can increase costs.
 Paints, plastics, and plating rely on problematic materials in their production that can compromise green objectives.
 Anodizing, on the other hand, is “recycle-neutral” with minimal use of such materials as volatile organic compounds (VOCs) and heavy metals.